- Design industry shaping loyalty programs

 The objective of the program is to understand the behaviors and lifestyles of Singaporeans and use the insights to encourage a healthy lifestyle.
 Participants are offered a free Fitbit Ionic smartwatch that collects lifestyle and behavioral data across various health topics such as physical activity, nutrition, and mental well-being.

-Members can download the Healthy 365 mobile app and earn HPB Healthpoints for various challenges and tasks like National Steps Challenge, Eat/Drink/Shop Healthy, Healthy Challenge, etc. Participants can redeem the points for shopping and dining vouchers, as well for EZ-link top-ups.
+Members can download the Healthy 365 mobile app and earn HPB Healthpoints for various challenges and tasks like the National Steps Challenge, Eat/Drink/Shop Healthy, Healthy Challenge, etc. Participants can redeem the points for shopping and dining vouchers, as well as for EZ-link top-ups.

-Similarly, the folks at 100% Pure, as part of their loyalty program, Purist Perks, offer their customers loyalty points every time they donate a hand-sanitizer.
+Similarly, the folks at 100% Pure, as part of their loyalty program, Purist Perks, offer their customers loyalty points every time they donate a hand sanitizer.
 It leaves their customers with a favorable perception of the brand and makes them more likely to shop from 100% Pure over time because they care for a meaningful cause and do their bit for it.
 In a nutshell, “members are craving value more than ever.”

 Capillary is proud to support HPB for this initiative.

-We live in the age of distractions and an insane number of choices.
+We live in an age of distractions and an insane number of choices.
 This means loyalty programs have to encourage engagement and ‘stickiness’ to stay relevant.
 By stickiness, we mean the ability to hold your customers’ attention and interest long enough for it to be valuable to you and them!
 That’s why Gamification is increasingly being layered within loyalty programs.
 The idea is to make it addictive to customers and to keep them engaged with the program.

 Let’s quickly look at the five essential ingredients of a well-gamified loyalty program.
 First comes the alignment of the gamified design with the exact behavior the brand is aiming to inspire.
 Say it is ‘referrals,’ then they would be winning something every time they bring a new customer to you.
 Second is the program’s simplicity – it should be easy to understand and play at every subsequent step!
 The third is measurability – ensure that your customers can check how far they stand from the end goal and what they need to do to get there (think progress bars).
 Fourthly, the joy of participating in your loyalty program must be shareable with peers through fun posts or tweets.
-Lastly, it should be mobile-first and should allow customers to engage with it on-the-go.
+Lastly, it should be mobile-first and should allow customers to engage with it on the go.

 For instance, Bakmi GM, a famed noodle restaurant chain in Indonesia leverages gamification-based loyalty initiatives like Spin and Win, Pick and Win to improve customer engagement and time spent on its mobile app.